leo108/redmine-project-setting-tab/README.md

         tab_settings :default => {'email_address' => ''}
     end

-`tab_show_var` method will decide your tab(s) whether to be displayed. :var can be any variable's name, if :var's variable is equal to :expect_value, then all your tabs displayed.
+`tab_show_var` method will decide your tab(s) whether to be displayed. :var can be any expression, if :var's value is equal to :expect_value, then all your tabs displayed.

+Another example:

 There can only be *one* or *no* `tab_show_var` in a plugin, if there is no `tab_show_var`, it will display your tabs by default.